-This long post is dedicated to readers who take day trips using public buses from Singapore to JB and wish to explore JB on foot.
+This long post is dedicated to readers who take day trips using public buses from Singapore to JB and wish to explore JB food on foot.

 Many Singaporean day trippers spend their day shopping and dining inside City Square Shopping Centre which is directly connected to the Malaysian Immigration building.
-If you like to explore JB beyond City Square, here is my list of interesting places for food and drinks within 10 minutes walking distance from City Square that you might want to try out.
+If you like to explore JB food beyond City Square, here is my list of interesting places for food and drinks within 10 minutes walking distance from City Square that you might want to try out.

 Use this sketch to help you navigate.
 The numbers 1 to 12 refer to the mentioned food places.
 Note that the sketch is not drawn to scale and is meant only as a guide.